 Aliens, Meteors and Shark Tornados – No Causes for Concern!

-What we are certain about is, that proper awareness about the risks of computer usage poses the first step to data security.
+What we are certain about is, that proper awareness about the risks of computer usage poses the first step to data security and preventing data loss.
 Thanks to the physical safety of cloud-stored data and additional security through encryption by Boxcryptor you can even achieve a higher level of data security than without using online services.

 Infografía gratuita: Como se pierden los datos